 Photos are a significant plus.
 If you have photos, you may send up to five with your article attached to your submission email.

-Please, not send a query.
+Please, do not send a query.
 We accept full manuscripts only.

 Send a completed manuscript in an MS Word document and sample photos attached to your email.
 If your article is accepted, the final submission will be VIA DropBox.